-To determine the total pay packages of Autonomy 5 athletics directors we requested all forms of compensation for the athletics directors at public schools.
-About 10 of the Autonomy 5 schools are private or are public schools covered under state law exempting them from releasing salary data on athletics directors.
+To determine the total pay packages of athletics directors we requested all forms of compensation for the athletics directors at public schools.
+About 10 of the schools are private or are public schools covered under state law exempting them from releasing salary data on athletics directors.
 For those schools, we used compensation information from the school’s most recent Internal Revenue Service Form 990 filing.
-Since contract years varied greatly among the operative employment agreements of the schools surveyed, we determined Base Salary as of July 1, 2017 and Other University Compensation earned or received during the contract year that included the 2017-2018 academic year.
+Since contract years varied greatly among the operative employment agreements of the schools surveyed, we determined Base Salary as of April 1, 2018 and Other University Compensation earned or received during the contract year that included the 2017-2018 academic year.
 Compensation adjustments not memorialized in writing as of the date of the document request may affect compensation totals.
 Compensation for athletic directors of private schools was determined by reviewing the schools' most recent IRS Form 990 filings.
 A not available (N/A) in the chart denotes schools that are private or did not release the information or schools whose athletic directors are new and had not filed an outside income report.

 EXPLANATIONS OF COMPENSATION CATEGORIES